OGRECave/ogre/README.md

 ### Attention: this is a Fork

-This is not a pure mirror of the [OGRE Project at Bitbucket](https://bitbucket.org/sinbad/ogre/) but a fork with a diverged codebase.
+This is not a mirror of the [OGRE Project at Bitbucket](https://bitbucket.org/sinbad/ogre/) but a fork with a diverged codebase.
 If you wonder what is different, see [git-ChangeLog](git-ChangeLog.md).

 The current CI status is: Ubuntu/ OSX/ Android/ iOS [![Build Status](https://travis-ci.org/OGRECave/ogre.svg?branch=master)](https://travis-ci.org/OGRECave/ogre)
 MSVC [![Build status](https://ci.appveyor.com/api/projects/status/kcki7y0n1ahrggdw/branch/master?svg=true)](https://ci.appveyor.com/project/paroj/ogre-bsrh7/branch/master)

 ## Index Of Contents
-* <a href="Docs/ChangeLog.md">What's New?</a>
+* <a href="Docs/1.10-Notes.md">What's New?</a>
 <p>A summary of the new and altered features in this release.</p>
 * <a href="http://www.ogre3d.org/about/features">Features</a>
 <p class="maincontent">A summary of OGRE's main features.</p>